pbplugge/evolution/readme.md

 Evolutionary programs/algorithms that are already attempted don't need to be re-calculated.
 For bigger systems and systems where the simulation time takes longer we don't want to simulate repeatedly.

 I want to implement NEAT with this library.
-It means an evolving neural networks Google if you want to know more.
+It means an evolving neural networks.
+Google if you want to know more.

-Besides evolution by random mutations i want to create an algorithm that iterates systematicly to a (local?) optimum.
+Besides evolution by random mutations i want to create an algorithm that iterates systematically to a (local?) optimum.
 So take x points over all dimensions and try all combinations.
 Where the best result was found again but 1/10th of the search space in all dimensions.